bootphon/word-count-estimator/README.md

 - Annotation files must be in .eaf and should include speaker tiers CHI, MOT, FAT as only those are processed.

+SAD files and annotation files must have the same name as the audio file they are related to.
+Moreover SAD file should have the SAD algorithm's name at the front, separated with a '_'.

+    myfile.wav
+    sadName_myfile.rttm
+    myfile.eaf

 ## Tests